openharmony/third_party_python/Doc/library/os.rst

    to the environment made after this time are not reflected in ``os.environ``, except for changes made by modifying ``os.environ`` directly.

-   If the platform supports the :func:`putenv` function, this mapping may be used to modify the environment as well as query the environment.  :func:`putenv` will be called automatically when the mapping is modified.
+   This mapping may be used to modify the environment as well as query the environment.  :func:`putenv` will be called automatically when the mapping is modified.

    On Unix, keys and values use :func:`sys.getfilesystemencoding` and ``'surrogateescape'`` error handler.
 Use :data:`environb` if you would like